 This article will give you an overview of the strategies available for implementing a gallery.

-2. Using Posts: Create a Post Category, and populate the gallery with all Posts assigned to that Post Category.
+Populate from Posts: Create a Post Category, and populate the gallery with all images as Posts assigned to that Post Category.

 - It's easier for an administrator to manage this type of gallery.